Zabrane/qlnd/doc/LightningTickerplants.md

 In summary, only two on-chain transactions were required, one to open the channel and one to close.
-All the intermediate transactions which occurred over the bi-directional payment channel have not hit the blockchain, and so not occurred any on-chain fees.
+All the intermediate transactions which occurred over the bi-directional payment channel have not hit the blockchain, and so have not incurred any on-chain fees.

 ## Extension to multiple IoT devices